Which of the following risk scenarios indicates the highest level of risk to a project?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-To determine the highest level of risk to a project, it is important to assess both the likelihood of failure and the potential cost of impact.
-The concept of risk can be quantified as the product of these two factors.
+The highest level of risk to a project is determined by evaluating both the likelihood of failure and the potential cost of impact.
+This can be quantitatively assessed using a risk calculation formula, often represented as Risk = Likelihood × Impact.

-In this scenario, option B has a likelihood of failure at 10% and a potential cost associated with that failure of $500,000.
-To quantify the risk corresponding to this scenario, you can calculate it as follows:
+In the case of option B, with a likelihood of failure at 10% and a potential impact cost of $500,000, the associated risk is calculated as follows:

 Subscribe